bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## Current Questions

 - Do students ever edit patient info / create their own patients.
 Should they ever be able to?

+- Simple but less secure Student IN, or, create users by username and password.